 Consume Sugar Less Frequently

 Bacteria love sugar.
 When you eat sugar frequently it provides the bacteria with an endless supply of energy.
 The bacteria thrive.
 They produce acid that causes cavities and other products such as toxins which irritate the gums and ligaments that hold the teeth in place.
-These toxins also activate the body’s immune system which leads to the destruction of the alveolar bone that creates a stable bed for the teeth to sit in.
+These toxins also activate the body’s immune system, destroying the alveolar bone and creating a stable bed for the teeth to sit in.
 Eating less sugar will help your gums to recover.

 Eat a healthy diet